-Brick and Click is the name commonly used at HCC to describe courses that combine face-to-face classroom instruction with computer-based learning.
-The goal of Brick and Click courses is to join the best features of in-class teaching with the best features of online.
-Brick and Click courses reduce the amount of time the student spends in the classroom, because portions of the course requirements are completed online.
+Blended Courses (also known as Brick and Click) are courses that combine face-to-face classroom instruction with online learning.
+Blended Courses reduce the amount of time the student spends in the classroom, because portions of the course requirements are completed online.
+These courses take advantage of in-class interaction as well as online learning.